10 things to expect on your weight loss journey

 1. You’ll see great results from the very start

-The WW programme provides the freedom and flexibility to lose weight while still enjoying all your favourite foods.
-“In my first week following the new programme I lost 4.5lbs,” says WW Coach Leah Niewman.
+The WW weight-loss programme provides the freedom and flexibility to lose weight while still enjoying all your favourite foods.
+“In my first week following the programme I lost 4.5lbs,” says WW Coach Leah Niewman.
 In fact, while WW is designed to deliver a healthy, safe and sustainable rate of weight loss of 1-2lbs a week – because research proves that smaller, consistent losses are more likely to result in successful long term weight loss – don’t be surprised if, like Leah, you see more in your first few weeks.

 2. You’ll celebrate your first mini goal